rectalogic/mediafx-qt/README.md

 MediaClip is attached to [VideoRenderer.mediaClip](https://mediafx.org/qml-mediafx-videorenderer.html#mediaClip-prop) and renders one second of the video frames of it's [MediaClip.source](https://mediafx.org/qml-mediafx-mediaclip.html#source-prop).
 The [MultiEffect](https://doc.qt.io/qt-6/qml-qtquick-effects-multieffect.html)
-filter is applied to the VideoRenderer to desaturate it.
+filter is applied to the `VideoRenderer` to desaturate it.
-When the clip finishes, it's [clipEnded](https://mediafx.org/qml-mediafx-mediaclip.html#clipEnded-signal) signal triggers the [RenderSession.endSession](https://mediafx.org/qml-mediafx-rendersession.html#endSession-method) slot to end encoding.
+When the clip finishes, it's [clipEnded](https://mediafx.org/qml-mediafx-mediaclip.html#clipEnded-signal) signal triggers the [RenderSession.endSession](https://mediafx.org/qml-mediafx-rendersession.html#endSession-method) slot via the [RenderSession.session](https://mediafx.org/qml-mediafx-rendersession.html#session-attached-prop) attached property to end encoding.

 See [Qt signals and slots](https://doc.qt.io/qt-6/qtqml-syntax-signals.html#connecting-signals-to-methods-and-signals).